espruino/BangleApps/apps/banglexercise/README.md

 ## Disclaimer

-This app is very experimental.
+This app is experimental but it seems to work quiet reliable for me.
 It could be and is likely that the threshold values for detecting exercises do not work for everyone.
 Therefore it would be great if we could improve this app together :-)